 When it comes to walkies, country folk often think they’ve got a better deal than Londoners.
 They couldn’t be more wrong!
-Dog owners have countless fantastic options in the capital, and roughly 47% of Greater London is comprised of green space.
+Dog owners and their dog walkers have countless fantastic options in the capital, and roughly 47% of Greater London is comprised of green space.
 So whether you live in The Big Smoke or you’re just visiting, look forward to experiencing some of the capital’s best dog-friendly parks.

 Top 10 Dog Parks in London

 - Greenwich Park

 - Hackney Marshes

 Greenwich Park dates back to Roman times so it’s packed with history as well as a lot of good boys and girls.
 You can soak in the views of the London skyline across the river as your dog romps around on the slope leading down to the Thames.
 Home to the famous Meridian Line which divides the earth’s eastern and western hemispheres, the 73-hectare (180-acre) World Heritage Site includes the National Maritime Museum and Old Naval College, as well as vast green spaces, and The Wilderness Deer Park with its small herd of fallow and red deer.
 The animals are enclosed but it’s still advised to keep dogs away from the fencing.